| Home |

 - Let's go (**)

-say this consistently and Hux responds to it consistently.
-I wonder if
+we say this consistently and Hux responds to it consistently.
+I

-he thinks it's a command or whether he's just always ready to go?
+wonder if he thinks it's a command or whether he's just always

 - Leave it (**)